superRaptor911/Raptor-Telegram-Bot/README.md

 pip install python-telegram-bot
 ```

-* I you you are running raptor bot for the first time, run `setup.sh`
+* I you are running raptor bot for the first time, run `setup.sh`

 ```
 ./setup.sh